jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 - "y" as in jet.
 IPA: j, ʎ, ʝ, ɟ.

 Every word is stressed on the second to last syllable.
 Compounds are stressed on the last syllable.

+For any reason, you may choose to elide the pronunciation of "w", "u", once per word (compounds are one word).
+You may not elide "u" if it is preceded by "w".
+Some examples:

+- tuwo - tu'o.
+Elides "w".
+- tuwo - t'wo.
+Elides "u".
+- wuko - 'uko.
+Elides "w".
+- tuwo - t'o.
+Incorrect, you may not elide more than once per word.
+- wuko - w'ko.
+Incorrect, you may not elide "u" if preceded by "w".

 ## Sentences